BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 He would probably be horrified at our attempt to [simulate the whole earth](https://blogs.nvidia.com/blog/earth-2-supercomputer/) to predict and control our future.
 But how else can we deal with an open, unpredictable future other than the pursuit of more and more accurate predictions?
 Esposito asks if this future will still be open {% cite esposito:2024 esposito:2023 %}.

-It appears to me that logical reasoning alone is not sufficiently compelling.
+It appears to me that logical reasoning and providing 'better' facts alone is not sufficiently compelling.
 Science and technology is not enough.
 It feels like we lack spiritual growth.
 Maybe Rorty is right about the importance of empathic stories.
+Maybe science should provide us with that what we call truth and politics should offer us a story that moves us.
-But where are these stories in the mainstream?
+But where are these stories?
-Are we already too cynical, too ironic?
+Are we already as cynical as Baudrillard?
 We need storytellers and artists to craft more persuasive mythologies, narratives, and stories that resonate on an emotional level.
-But I believe this can only be possible if we do not filter out the negative and the ugly part of society.
+I believe this can only be possible if we do not filter out the negative and the ugly part of society.
+We have to be serious.
 I want a serious vision which is shamelessly emphatic towards all forms of life.
-This anti-Socratic approach, while potentially controversial, could prove more effective in influencing beliefs and behaviors and, in the end, matter more than any rational argument could be.
+This anti-Platonistic approach, while potentially controversial, could prove more effective in influencing beliefs and behaviors and, in the end, matter more than any rational argument could be.

 We have reached an alarming point at which millions of people can no longer discriminate between reality and hyperreality.
 That which cannot be simulated seems to disappear.
-There is a confusion between truth claims grounded in evidence and sound logic and alternative facts inspired by ludicrous, unsubstantiated conspiracy theories due to proliferation.
+There is a confusion between truth claims grounded in evidence and sound logic and alternative facts inspired by an authoritarian rebellion against the authority of knowledge.
-In the case of the climate crisis, there is no room for alternative truths.
+Even in the case of the climate crisis, if we want to preserve a liberal democracy, politics has to discuss alternatives based on the consideration of different values.
-The best we can do is to trust in the scientific method to provide us with knowledege and spirituality that may spend us wisdom.
+We have to trust in the scientific method to provide us with good knowledege, politics (not politicians) that is informed by science to provide us with good politics, and spirituality that may spend us wisdom and psychologic stability.
 Sooner or later the reality of the crisis will eventually bleed into hyperreality.
-Will we be able to give it symbolic meaning, or will it be re-integrated into the simulation?

-Even if we construct our own perspective on the world, the physical reality of the climate crisis will not disappear if we stop believing in it.
+Even if we construct our own perspective on the world, the reality of the climate crisis will not disappear if we stop believing in it.

 ## References